AlquistManager/alquist-yaml-editor/README.md

 It consists of a javascript client that displays graph of dialogue's states and contains a simple user interface and python server which generates graph nodes and edges from yaml codes and provides basic file management.

-Editor can be accesed on /editor/ url, for example http://127.0.0.1:5000/editor/
+Editor can be accessed on /editor/ url, for example http://127.0.0.1:5000/editor/

-##Installation
+## Installation
 Python 3 is required to run the Alquist Editor.
 You can install all the needed requirements using pip command in project's root directory.

 `pip install -r requirements.txt`

 Should you have any problems with installation you can also check out installation instructions here: https://github.com/AlquistManager/alquist

-##Run
+## Run
 To run Alquist editor use the same command you would use to run Alquist dialogue manager.

 `py -3 main.py`

-##How to use
+## How to use
 **Main page**

 On the main page of the editor you can select an existing project or create a new one.
 New project can either be created empty or from existing files uploaded in a zip folder.